taylfrad/Message-Board/README.md

 # MongoTest
 Code for testing Mongo DB.
-Similar to MongoRender repository, but this one contains DB access keys whereas MongoRender does not.
+Similar to MongoRender repository, but this one contains Mongo DB access examples.
 It can be used to deploy a working app which can also access a Mongo DB.
-The repository MongoTestPub is the same as this but without access keys.
+The repository MongoTest is the same but it is a working example.